Naugles: Revival

 In August 2006, blogger Christian Ziebarth posted a remembrance page on his year old Orange County Mexican Restaurants blog site on how he missed the defunct Naugles restaurant chain and wanted Del Taco to bring back some of the old but unique Naugles food items.
 In a short time, he received comments from hundreds of others who felt the same.
 So much interest was generated by his webpage that a Del Taco public relations staffer contacted Ziebarth to see how Del Taco could take advantage of this renewed interest.

 On May 31, 2012, the Orange County Register reported that a group was attempting to revive the Naugles brand.
 On July 9, 2013, the OC Weekly ran a similar story, with the author of the piece mentioning he had tried some Naugles taco sauce.

-On March 31, 2015, Christian Ziebarth (President), Josh Maxwell (CEO) and Dan Dvorak (CMO) won the judgment from the Trademark Trial and Appeal Board, allowing the restaurant to return to life as a new spot in Fountain Valley, California.
+On March 31, 2015, Christian Ziebarth (President), Josh Maxwell (CEO) and Dan Dvorak (CMO) won the judgment from the Trademark Trial and Appeal Board, allowing the group to use the name to start a new restaurant in Fountain Valley, California.
 In the years since first applying to take up the Naugles trademark and menu (back in 2010), Ziebarth and chef John Smittle went on to re-create the original menu and its flavors from scratch, and Ziebarth, Maxwell and Dvorak began hosting pop-ups at various locations to further gather ground support.

-Ziebarth, Maxwell and Dvorak decided to open a "test" kitchen to help shape the brand and on July 25, 2015, the Fountain Valley location had a "soft opening" primarily for fans from an unofficial Facebook fan page.
-The current menu includes bean and cheese burritos, hard and soft-shelled tacos, cups of beans, drinks, and more.
-The Naugles location is at 18471 Mt.
-Langley Street in Fountain Valley.
+Ziebarth, Maxwell and Dvorak decided to open a "test" kitchen on Mt.
+Langley Street in Fountain Valley to help shape the brand and on July 25, 2015, the Fountain Valley location had a soft opening primarily for fans from an unofficial Facebook fan page.
+For the first few days, the restaurant was inundated by fans, ran out of food several times, and was forced to close early due to lack of supplies.